 We will use divide and conquer to split the task into three subproblems:

-- Filter the drop-down list of countries based on the selection of Continents drop-down list.
+2. Filter the list of countries based on the selection of the Continents drop-down list.

 Subproblem 1:

-Let’s say we want to search all countries that contain the keyword ‘Can’.
+Let’s say we want to search all countries with the keyword ‘Can’.
 We will write the keyword ‘Can’ in the ‘Search Countries’ text field, and it will filter the drop-down list accordingly.

 Note: We will use the DAX function Search(), which is case-insensitive.